grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 }
 ```

-In case of this `dumpInto()` method, the `Destination` is allowed to modify the date it receives anyway it likes, which, again, was usually against developers' intention.
+Here, the `destination` is allowed to modify the date it receives anyway it likes, which, again, is usually against developers' intentions.

 I saw many, many issues in production code caused by the mutability of Java `Date` type alone.
 That's one of the reasons the new time library in Java 8 (`java.time`) contains immutable types for time and date.
-When a type is immutable, you can safely return its instance or pass it somewhere without having to worry that someone will overwrite your local state against your intention.
+When a type is immutable, you can safely return its instance or pass it somewhere without having to worry that someone will overwrite your local state against your will.

 ### Thread safety

-Mutable values cause issues when they are shared by threads, because such objects can be changed by few threads at the same time, which can cause data corruption.
-I stressed a few times already that value objects tend to be created many times in many places and passed along inside methods or returned as results a lot.
+Mutable values cause issues when they are shared by threads, because such objects can be changed by several threads at the same time, which can cause data corruption.
+I stressed a few times already that value objects tend to be created many times in many places and passed along inside methods or returned as results a lot - this seems to be their nature.
 Thus, this is a real danger.

-Sure, we could lock each method such a mutable value object, but then, the performance penalty could be severe.
+Imagine our code took hold of a value object of type `Credentials`, containing username and password.
+In addition, `Credentials` objects are mutable.
+If so, one thread may modify TODO TODO TODO

+TODO TODO TODO code example

 On the other hand, when an object is immutable, there are no multithreading concerns.
 After all, no one is able to modify the state of an object, so there is no possibility for concurrent modifications causing data corruption.
 This is one of the reasons why functional languages, where data is immutable by default, gain a lot of attention in domains where running many threads is necessary.